dilekbaykara/real-estate/README.md

-First project created with Angular, created a real estate website for home listings, etc.
+First project created with Angular, created a real estate website for home listings.